 Returning to the ancient art of tattooing after pursuing traditional and visionary forms of painting for the past 20 years, I am deeply inspired to create transformative works of living art, in collaboration with the individuals who will be wearing them.

-I am deeply motivated and intrigued by the potentials inherent in the ritualized space of tattooing; one which has the potential to create lasting positive transformation in us.
-I have been fortunate enough to have been on the receiving end of such transformation, both from artists I deeply admire, and by tattooing myself during intense periods of life, where an outer transformation was essential to anchor the inner transformations I was experiencing.
+I am intrigued by the ritualized space of tattooing; one which has the potential to create lasting positive transformation in us.
+I have been fortunate enough to have been on the receiving end from artists I deeply admire, and by tattooing myself, where an outer transformation anchored the inner transformations I was experiencing.

-In the past 2 decades, I have honed my painting skills independently, and through extensive studies with masters in a wide variety of traditions, eventually receiving my master’s degree in Traditional Arts from a very small, prestigious school in London.
+In the past 2 decades, I have honed my painting skills independently, and through extensive studies with masters in a wide variety of traditions, eventually receiving my master’s degree in Traditional Arts in London.
 Upon diving deep into a vast array of arts practices, I understand even more what a rich tradition tattooing represents, so it is an honor to be called back by the medium itself.

 Here are some of the artistic skill sets I have gained over the past 20 years, which now influence my tattoo work: